ACookOSU522/UFOs/README.md

 ## Summary/Areas for Improvement:
 The user must know specific dates, cities, or shapes to search.
 Some shapes like "light" might not be as intuitive.
 The filters require correct lower-case spellings and cannot include spaces at the end.
-The city that was used, for example, could not be typed as "elcajon", “el cajon_”, or "El Cajon".
-The only acceptable input would be "el cajon".
+The city that was used, for example, could not be typed as "lamesa", “la_mesa”, or "La Mesa".
+The only acceptable input would be "la mesa".

-Two recommendations are:
+Two recommendations (and a bonus) are:
 - Make the page upper case/lower case intuitive.
 If a search were to be for Roswell rather than roswell it would be syntactically correct.
 - Allow for a map point to appear when the search results are populated.
-A google map location would be beneficialto anyone interested in the general global/topography of a search result.
+A google map location would be beneficial to anyone interested in the general global/topography of a search result.
 - A fun bonus to the page would be as the mouse navigates the page add a whimsical ufo icon that travels as the mouse tail.